 Another important step you’ll want to take before digging out the gardening tools, is to measure your space.
 It can be very helpful to create a miniature sketch of your garden, measuring each section and structure and penciling them down to scale.

 This way, you can work out exactly how much room you have to work with, and can juggle things around accordingly.
+For example, if you want to plant trees consider future growth and installing gutter guards.
 By doing this, you can avoid any awkward situations where items and structures you’ve purchased won’t fit in the space you imagined.
 This will save you time, money and effort in the long run.

 Once you’ve done the online research and the measuring, you can get to the fun part – designing your plot!
 Use your blueprints from the previous step to sketch out a new plan, using all the best bits from your Pinterest moodboards.